-As a current and previous grantee, multi-stakeholder regional health improvement collaborative Maine Quality Counts (MQC) is leading efforts throughout Maine’s Midcoast and Greater Bangor regions to reduce:
+As a current and previous grantee, multi-stakeholder regional health improvement collaborative Maine Quality Counts (MQC) lead efforts throughout Maine’s Midcoast and Greater Bangor regions to reduce:

 - the use of antibiotics for adult bronchitis,